BarrettFrost/Smart_menu-project/readme.md

 #### *Desktop Application*

 The processing part of this project was developed based on Object-Oriented design.
-Although Object-oriented programming is not required for Processing, However, object-oriented design can make Processing program has more reasonable architecture and easier to maintain and extend.
+However, object-oriented design can make Processing program have a more reasonable architecture and easier to maintain and extend.

 In Object-Oriented design, A complicate system consists of one or more classes.
 One class encapsulates the state of the object and provides the behavior (class functions) to others.
-Such methods to solve problems are more close to daily life and natural way of thinking which helps to improve the efficiency and quality of software development.
+Such methods to solve problems are closer to daily life and natural way of thinking which helps to improve the efficiency and quality of software development.
 Due to the existence of inheritance, even If the requirements are changed, the maintenance is only in the local module, so it is very convenient to maintain and expand the existing features.

-Finally, In a group job, each member focus on their own classes which enables the project to be of high quality.
+For the desktop app is maintained by the restaurant and needs to be able to save, edit and add food to a menu.
+Object oriented programming is perfect to implement features in code.
+The qualities of the food could be the variables and methods could be used to save ,edit and add food items.

 The application uses three main objects: